TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ## gPTP Stack {#ethfw_demo_gptp}

 The gPTP stack demo can be run using two TI EVMs running ETHFW SDK 9.x or later.
-MAC port 3 is the only port where gPTP is enabled by default in Ethernet Firmware configuration, hence the demo requires connecting MAC port 3 on both TI EVMs.
+MAC port 3 is the only port where gPTP is enabled by default in ETHFW SDK 9.0.
+Later SDKs support MAC ports defined inside the array `gEthAppSwitchPorts[]`, hence the demo requires connecting non-MAC only ports on both TI EVMs, based on the SDK version the user is working with.
 The diagram below shows the suggested setup.

 ![](EthFw_gPTP_demo_connection.png "EthFw gPTP demo connections with 2 TI EVMs")

+In the above suggested setup, Macport 3 is used for supporting gPTP on both the EVMs, but if the user is working on 9.1 or later SDKs any Macport from `gEthAppSwitchPorts` should work, however it is suggested to use MAC PORT 3.

-At runtime, both EVMs will negotiate which device runs as *master* or *slave*.
-ETHFW traces will show the MAC address of the device that will be running as *master* as shown in the log snippet below:
+At runtime, both EVMs will negotiate which device runs as *master* or *slave* (BMCA) ETHFW traces will show the MAC address of the device that will be running as *master* as shown in the log snippet below: